Quantco/glum/README.md

 The first solver, `lbfgs` uses the scipy `fmin_l_bfgs_b` optimizer to minimize L2-penalized GLMs.
 The L-BFGS solver does not work with L1-penalties.
 For more details, see: https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.fmin_l_bfgs_b.html

 The second and third solver are both based on Iteratively Reweighted Least Squares (IRLS).
 IRLS proceeds by iteratively approximating the objective function with a quadratic, then solving that quadratic for the optimal update.
 For purely L2-penalized settings, the `irls-ls` uses a least squares inner solver for each quadratic subproblem.
 For problems that have any L1-penalty component, the `irls-cd` uses a coordinate descent inner solver for each quadratic subproblem.

+The IRLS-LS and IRLS-CD implementations largely follow the algorithm described in `newglmnet` (see references below).

+#### IRLS

+Outer loop: Form a quadratic approximation to -LL, as in iteratively reweighted least squares.
+That is, find w and z so that the problem can be expressed as “min sum_i w_i (z_i - x_i beta)^2 + penalty”.
+Exit when the gradient is small.

+#### Coordinate descent

+Inner loop: Use coordinate descent to find beta (holding w and z fixed).
+Exit when the gradient for the inner problem is small.

 #### Active set tracking